Matzah: Ingredients

-At the Passover seder, simple matzah made of flour and water is mandatory.
-Sephardic tradition additionally permits the inclusion of eggs in the recipe.
+At the Passover seder, simple matzah made of flour and water is mandatory for all.
 The flour must be ground from one of the five grains specified in Jewish law for Passover matzah: wheat, barley, spelt, rye or oat.
-Per Ashkenazic tradition, matzah made with wine, fruit juice, onion, garlic, etc., is not acceptable for use at any time during the Passover festival except by the elderly or unwell.
+Ashkenazic, but not Sephardi, tradition, requires that matzah made with the addition of wine, fruit juice, onion, garlic, etc., may not be used during the Passover festival except by the elderly or unwell.

-Non-Passover matzah may be made with onion, garlic, poppy seed, etc. It can even be made from rice, maize, buckwheat and other non-traditional flours that can never be used for Passover matzah.
+Non-Passover matzah is not subject to ritual requirements and may use any kosher ingredients.